aws/amazon-s3-encryption-client-python/test-server/README.md

 ## What?

-This is an attempt at writing a write-once, run-multiple test server.
+This is a write-once, run-multiple test server.

 ## How?